 Get Employees Involved—Businesses will miss an opportunity if charitable programs don’t extend to their employees, who are on the front line of consumer engagement.
 Allow employees opportunities to personally give via payroll deduction, and provide other ways for them to participate, such as volunteering at charity functions.
-Your multiple locations can create friendly contests to see which store can raise the most money.
+Your multiple locations can create friendly contests to see which franchisee or retail services store can raise the most money.

 Charity Should Reciprocate—Corporate giving isn’t a one-way street.
 Your selected charity should tastefully promote your efforts on its website, newsletters and email communications.
 This is not only a way the charity can thank you, but it also will serve them well.
 The more they promote the program, the more consumers may buy your products and services, which in turn will increase donations.

 Mahatma Gandhi observed that generosity is "not the sum given, but the manner in which it is bestowed."
 If your company’s heart is in the right place and you practice strategic and measured public relations, joining with a charity can pay spiritual and tangible dividends.

 LAVIDGE has public relations experience and can help you develop a strategy to put cause marketing to use for your Arizona retail services business.
 We also service franchises and individual locations throughout the Southwest.